petrukhnov/reflection-toolbox/personal/cl-stress.md

 # Stress

 Modern world is changing very fast.
 We have to adopt for many of these changes.
-Every time we adopt, we spend energy and it increase our stress level.
+Every time we adopt, we spend energy, so it increases our stress level.

 In the past, there were always time to rest and recover.
 First, it were years, then months.
 Now we may not have a full day to recover from changes.